burhanr13/cppmath/README.md

 # cppmath

-Mathematics library in C++.
-Mainly contains linear algebra so far.
+mathematics library in C++. mainly contains linear algebra so far.
 Lots of operator overloading.